-Quid Pro Quo:
+- 1) Quid Pro Quo: - a. an employee of Gateway, - b. conditions the provision of an aid, benefit, or service of Gateway, - c. on an individual's participation in unwelcome sexual conduct.

-- an employee of Gateway, - conditions the provision of an aid, benefit, or service of Gateway, - on an individual's participation in unwelcome sexual conduct.
+2) Sexual Harassment:

-Sexual Harassment:
+- a. unwelcome conduct,

-- unwelcome conduct,
+- b. determined by a reasonable person,

-- determined by a reasonable person,
+- c. to be so severe, and

-- to be so severe, and
+- d. pervasive, and,

-- pervasive, and,
+- e. objectively offensive,

-- objectively offensive, that it effectively denies a Complainant equal access to the Gateway's education program or activity or denies an employee the benefits or opportunities of employment.
+- f. that it effectively denies a Complainant equal access to the Gateway's education program or activity or denies an employee the benefits or opportunities of employment.